thvv/expandfile/README.txt

 -- install Perl if not already installed
 -- install MySQL
 -- install CPAN modules LWP::Simple, Term::ANSIColor, DBI, DBD::mysql, XML::LibXML, XML::Simple
--- fetch the expandfile-kit tarfile
+-- fetch the contents of the repository
--- expand the tarfile and put expandfile and Perl modules in your /bin
+-- move expandfile, the .pm modules, and the commands into your /bin

 Windows
 -- TBD

 Smoke test:
    expandfile
 should get no errors and no output.

-RTFM for more.
+See the web page for more.

 MIT License:
 #  Permission is hereby granted, free of charge, to any person obtaining